Does Salvation Guarantee A Problem Free Life?

 They are normal

-One of the greatest differences between the early and modern churches is that while suffering was regarded as normal in the former, it is regarded as abnormal today.
+One of the greatest differences between the early church and the modern church is that while suffering was regarded as normal in the former, it is regarded as abnormal in the latter.

 This explains why deliverance services are so popular today.

-We are hell-bent on getting out of trouble or avoiding it altogether.
+We are hell-bent on getting out of trouble as soon as possible or avoiding it altogether.

 However, according to the Bible, problems for the believer are normal.